5.7.6 Trust Fund Penalty Assessment Action

 Note:

-5. Both the taxpayer and the revenue officer must agree to mediate.
-The taxpayer must have completed a Form 4180, Report of Interview with Individual Relative to Trust Fund Recovery Penalty or Personal Liability for Excise Tax, and supplied all requested back-up documentation related to the trust fund recovery penalty investigation.
-To initiate the FTM process, the revenue officer will complete a Form 13369, Agreement to Mediate, and a brief summary of issues in memorandum form and forward the documents to Appeals within three days of securing the taxpayer's signature.
+5. Both the responsible person and the RO must agree to mediate.
+The responsible person must have completed a Form 4180, Report of Interview with Individual Relative to Trust Fund Recovery Penalty or Personal Liability for Excise Tax and supplied all requested back-up documentation related to the trust fund recovery penalty investigation.
+To initiate the FTM process, the RO will complete Form 13369, Agreement to Mediate, and a brief summary of issues in memorandum form and forward the documents to Appeals within three days of securing the responsible person's signature.

-7. If the revenue officer agrees with the information submitted informally or if the parties reach an agreement through the mediation process, then the revenue officer should change the determination by following the procedures in IRM 5.7.6.1.7, Revenue Officer Agrees With Protest.
+8. If the RO agrees with the information submitted informally or if the parties reach an agreement through the mediation process, then the RO should change the determination by following the procedures in IRM 5.7.6.8, Revenue Officer Agrees With Protest.

 Dollar Amount Type of Appeal